apify/apify-docs/sources/platform/actors/development/deployment/source_types.md

 ## Web IDE {#web-ide}

-This option is used by default when your Actor's source code is hosted on Apify platform.
+This option is used by default when your Actor's source code is hosted on the Apify platform.
 You can use our Web IDE to preview and update your Actor's source code and browse its files and directories.
-This is especially helpful when you need to make fast updates to your source code or README, or when you want to directly test [**INPUT_SCHEMA.json**](../actor_definition/input_schema/index.md) on the Apify platform.
+This is especially helpful when you need to make fast updates to your source code or README or when you want to directly test the [**INPUT_SCHEMA.json**](../actor_definition/input_schema/index.md) on the Apify platform.

 The only required file is **Dockerfile**, and all other files depend on your Dockerfile settings.
 By default, Apify's custom NodeJS Dockerfile is used, which requires a **main.js** file containing your source code and a **package.json** file containing package configurations for [NPM](https://www.npmjs.com/).